vuejs/vuefire/packages/documentation/docs/vuexfire/getting-started.md

 })
 ```

-This will some mutations needed to keep your store state in sync with the remote database.
+This will add some mutations needed to keep your store state in sync with the remote database.

 ## Easy access to Firebase database